 Free air compressor pre-start checklist

-Jump to download form ↓Enter your email below to download the PDF-ready checklist.
-No account required.
+Jump to download form ↓Enter your email below to download this air compressor pre-start checklist as a ready-to-use PDF.

 Commercial Director

-An air compressor pre-start checklist is a structured form used to inspect a portable or stationary air compressor before it is operated.
-It covers the pressure system, engine or motor, hoses and fittings, and general safety items.
+An air compressor pre-start checklist is a structured form used to inspect a portable or stationary air compressor before it is operated each shift.
+It covers the pressure system including the air receiver, relief valve and pressure gauge, the engine or motor, drive belts, hoses and fittings, and general safety items such as guards, earthing and emergency stops.
 Because air compressors operate under high pressure and are used across construction, mining, workshops and maintenance sites, a thorough pre-start check helps operators confirm the unit is safe, identifies leaks or faults before they cause failures, and provides documented evidence of compliance with Australian WHS regulations and AS 1210 (Pressure vessels).
+In Australia, pressure equipment must be inspected in accordance with AS 3788 (Pressure equipment - In-service inspection) and the WHS Regulations.
+A documented pre-start checklist is the standard method for meeting the daily inspection obligation and creating an audit trail for regulators and insurers.

 - Pressure safety: verify relief valves, gauges and receivers before operating under pressure.